Wise Owl Tent Stakes

 Best Fit

-Car camping, windy sites, rocky or mixed soil, and replacing the junk stakes most tents ship with.
+Car camping, windy sites, mixed soil, tarps, and tents that shipped with weak stakes.

 Why It Works